Table

 -

-ValueError–If UDF validation fails (missing columns, type mismatches, etc.)
+ValueError–If UDF validation fails (missing columns, type mismatches, multi-output UDF passed inside a dict, output column already exists, etc.)

 Warns: